rehanvipin/work/content/java/build_tools.md

 how are so many objects, and methods available in the script files? gradle [auto-imports](https://docs.gradle.org/current/userguide/writing_build_scripts.html#script-default-imports) them.

+## Dependencies
+How to use other people's code in your project.
+You can depend on external / internal libraries, projects.
+Dependencies are fetched from a "repository".
+Each dependency is assumed to be a java module.
+Repository could be a directory on the file system, a web server serving files via the maven / ivy spec (which means either providing maven POM files or ivy XML files, or even a .module file).
+The metadata file for each library will tell where to get the jar file / other dependency "artifacts" from.
+It also has other metadata like author info, transitive dependencies info, etc.
+Usually the metadata file and artifacts are in the same location.
+Once artifacts are fetched, they are kept in a cache (along with metadata files, albeit in a diff place) in the file system for quick use.

+Different dependencies can be required at different times, e.g., some for compiling, some for running, some for testing etc.
+Gradle helps in specifying different scopes for each one.
+The **main** scope is the `implementation` scope, which sets `runtimeOnly` and `compileOnly` scopes.
+The `testImplementation` scope inherits from `implementation` and it also sets `testRuntimeOnly`, and `testCompileOnly`.
+There are many other scopes too, and plugins can define their own.
+However, that's not what is actually used by the `build`, `run`, and `test` tasks.
+They use `compileClasspath`, `runtimeClasspath`, `testCompileClasspath`, which are resolvable configurations (meaning it will go and find the jars & transitive dependencies etc) and inherit from `implementation`, `compileOnly`, etc. which is where you actually list the deps that you want.

+Each dependency can be represented by a string `"groupId:artifactId:version"` or longer `group "" name "" version ""`.

 ## Fun stuff
 * Gradle [supports](https://docs.gradle.org/current/userguide/continuous_builds.html) "continuous invocation of tasks" based on files changing.
 This can be done by adding the `--continuous` flag.
 * You needn't write the full name of a task.
 If you have tasks 'projects', and 'properties', you can just do `gradle proj` to run the first one.